nelson687/primes_multiplication_table/README.md

   - Go to browser and enter http://localhost:4000
   - Insert a number and click on Submit.
   - For small amount of primes expected browser is going to be fine, for big numbers, for example n > 50000 I suggest testing using the unit tests, as the browser might freeze.
+  - For large numbers, if trying in the browser, after a while, the matrix will start showing progressively.

 ### Tests:
   - Run ```mix test``` on application directory.